 ERP System for Small Business: These are accounting software to save time and resources by using the ERP system to automate processes for managing finances, payroll, and accepting payments.

 ERP System for SMB & SME: These solutions can help SMBs connect their financials, sales, services, and operations to streamline and secure business processes, improve customer interactions, and make better decisions.
-(Visit ERP System for SMB)
+(Visit Best ERP System for SMBs)

 ERP System for Medium and Large: More complex ERP solutions help medium and large organizations to connect all business processes and departments to enable make better decisions quickly.

 This is oversimplified ERP solutions by the size of the company to help you understand that ERP companies want to provide comprehensive solutions that fit business size.